strblr/pegase/README.md

     |    ^
 ```

-If you think about it, what we need is to skip whitespaces **before** `integer` but not **inside** it.
+If you think about it, what we need is to skip whitespaces right **before** `integer` but not **inside** it.
 Something like `\d (\d* @noskip)` but without the repetitiveness.
 And that's exactly what a token parser does:

-**A token parser wraps around a `Parser` and performs pre-skipping before calling it.
+**A token parser wraps around a `Parser` and performs pre-skipping before invoking it.
 Skipping is then disabled inside.**

-Essentially, the token parser avoids the need for explicit whitespaces in the grammar *and* for an external tokenizer by treating any arbitrary parsing expression *as if* it were a terminal.
+Essentially, the token parser avoids the need for explicit whitespaces in the grammar *and* for an external tokenizer by allowing you to treat any arbitrary parsing expression *as if* it were a terminal.
 Let's try it out and see that it works as expected:

 ```js
 const intList = peg`